bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/dropdown.md

 <template>
   <BDropdown v-model="show" text="Dropdown with text">
     <BDropdownText style="width: 240px;">
-      Some example text that's free-flowing within the dropdown menu.
+      Some example text that is free-flowing within the dropdown menu.
     </BDropdownText>
     <BDropdownText>And this is more example text.</BDropdownText>
     <BDropdownDivider />